urbit/docs/docs/hall/interface.md

 #### /client prize

-Contains a map of glyphs and the audiences they map to, as well as a map of ships and their locally set nicknames.
+Contains a map of glyphs and the audiences that they map to, as well as a map of ships and their locally set nicknames.

 ```
 ++  prize                                               :>  query result